aowss/bpm/flowable/README.md

 It can therefore be embedded in a Java SE application or in any other type of application and in particular in a Spring Boot application.

-For Spring Boot applications, a Spring Boot starter project exists: [`flowable-spring-boot-started`](https://mvnrepository.com/artifact/org.flowable/flowable-spring-boot-starter).
+For Spring Boot applications, the [`flowable-spring-boot-started`](https://mvnrepository.com/artifact/org.flowable/flowable-spring-boot-starter) Spring Boot starter project can be used as demonstrated in the [`spring-boot` module](./spring-boot).

 * standalone